vanilla-dpup/woof-CE/woof-code/rootfs-petbuilds/sfslock/README.md

 sfslock voluntarily increases its OOM score, so it should be the first process to be killed when running low on RAM.

-On memory pressure, sfsunlockd kills all running sfslock processes to free memory.
+In addition, sfslock monitors the system for memory pressure and terminates voluntarily to free memory.